 Before any meetings, you will need to pull together a couple key things.
-Even if it’s just a preliminary plan, you’ll need an idea of the terms and levels of investment you need.
+Even if it’s just a preliminary plan, you’ll need an idea of the terms and levels of startup funding investment you need.
 Don’t forget to consider whether debt or equity funding works best for you or your company.
-Your lawyer may recommend an NDA, but from our experience you likely won’t need one and many institutional investors wouldn’t sign one anyway.
+Your lawyer may recommend an NDA.
+But from our experience you likely won’t need one and many institutional investors wouldn’t sign one anyway.
 For individual investors (sometimes called angel investors), you can send a mutual NDA at your discretion.
 Most importantly you’ll need a deep understanding of your business, your customers, competitors, and how you plan to grow this company.
 The now ubiquitous way of conveying this information to your potential investors is with a clear pitch, pitch deck and back-up collateral.

 Making every interaction count